MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/How-the-Windows-Time-Service-Works.md

 # How the Windows Time Service Works

->Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10 version 1607 or later

 **In this section**